egorovsa/react-video-seek-slider/README.md

-# React TypeScript video player component# React-html5-video
 # react-video-seek-slider

+React seek slider for video player like youtube